snghojeong/envvim/README.markdown

 License
 -------

-Distributed under the same terms as Vim itself.
+Distributed under the same terms as Vim and NeoVIM itself.
 See `:help license`.